MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_salesorderline.md

 |invoiceQuantity|numeric|The quantity of items from the order to be invoiced.|
 |shipQuantity|numeric|The quantity of items from the order to be shipped.|

-## Relationships
-A Sales Order (documentId) must exist in the Sales Orders table.

-An Item (itemId) must exist in the Item table.

-An Account (accountId) must exist in the Accounts table.

-A Unit of Measure (unitOfMeasure) must exist in the Unit of Measure table.

 ## JSON representation

 Here is a JSON representation of the resource.